department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 > "I like the big buttons and that it just gives you a little paragraph to work with at a time." (p4)

 > “I think what worked well was the flow of the questions and how easy it was to answer the questions.
-There wasn't like a whole lot of box requesting text.” (p12)
+There wasn't a whole lot of boxes requesting text.” (p12)

 ## Recommendations